Blog - 09/04/2025

 Pricing Overview

 Home elevator prices in the Philippines vary depending on size, technology, and customization.
 Entry-level compact home lifts can start from around PHP 850,000, while high-end custom elevators can go significantly higher.
+This wide range reflects differences in technology, number of floors, and customization level.
+Understanding where your project fits is key to making the right investment.

 What to Consider Before Installing